The Physics Room

 Animal Magic Moments

-Maxine Burney, Dave Shepherd and Sandie Brown present some of their Animal and Bird 'Magic Moments', captured in Acrylic, Photography and Oil.
+Maxine Burney, Dave Shepherd and Sandie Brown present a selection of their Animal and Bird Moments, captured through needle-felting, acrylics, photography and oils.

 Free